Learn more about our Book with Confidence and Travel Updates.

 Enjoy Hamburg's UNESCO highlights and more

-Enjoy breakfast and an early lunch on board as the ship arrives in Hamburg today.
-Then, set off on a coach and walking tour of the city known as Germany’s “Gateway to the World.”
+Enjoy breakfast and an early lunch on board as the ship cruises up the Elbe River and into Hamburg today.
+Upon arrival, set off on a coach and walking tour of the city known as Germany’s “Gateway to the World.”
 After the destruction of WWII, Hamburg was notable in moving Germany's economic livelihood forward, as its ports and location on the water have made it an indispensable hub for trade.
 It's also modern-day Germany's hub for media, publishing, and advertising.
 Your tour will include seeing the Elbphilharmonie, Town Hall, the UNESCO-listed Speicherstadt and Kontorhous districts, and more.
 You'll have leisure time in Hamburg to shop and explore before dinner on board.

 After dinner, if you're feeling up to it, you can explore more of Hamburg on your own — ask your Concierge for suggestions!
 Nightlife lovers will find no better place to be than St. Pauli, which is home to myriad nightclubs and cocktail bars.
 Over in the Reeperbahn district, another neighborhood famous for its nightlife, you'll find more bars and clubs, including a few that once hosted the Beatles before they made it big as a band.
 As John Lennon once said, "I might have been born in Liverpool, but I grew up in Hamburg."
 You'll see exactly what he means tonight.